Last Updated on January 16, 2023 by Bob Filipczak

 The pre-qualification process is not as thorough because it commonly relies on the assembly of self-reported information.
 It typically does not include pulling your credit report or reviewing financial documents.
 The lender will collect some basic financial information to determine how much you may borrow to purchase a home.
 The lender will provide you with a prequalification letter, but the prequalification letter is less valuable than a pre-approval letter because a lender has not yet verified your financial information.

-In the current market, if you’re a serious buyer, you should try to get the pre-approval letter.
+In the current market, if you’re a serious buyer, you should try to get the VA loan pre approval letter.
 It will make a difference with sellers.

 “Homes for Heroes is a great program.
 We are both veterans and we felt extremely well taken care of in the process.” – Cheryl, with the Navy, found a home in North Carolina.